 Where can I get a Redmond Drama t-shirt?

-Cast, crew, and audience members can get a souvenir t-shirt from our shows!
+Cast, crew, and pit orchestra members can get a souvenir t-shirt from our shows!
+You buy show t-shirts through the Show Order Form, which comes out shortly after casting.
 You can also get general RHS Drama merch.
 Check out our Merch page for a list of sources for shirts and more.

 What is Drama Fest?

 Drama Fest is a collection of short plays that are written, directed, and performed by RHS students.
 The shows are split into two bills, Green and Gold.
 Gold Bill shows contain more mature content that is not appropriate for some audiences.
 Each bill runs for two nights in May.
 For more information, see How Shows Work.

 In a Miscast Cabaret, performers sing songs from roles they would never be cast in because of race, gender, age, etc. Get more info about our Miscast Cabaret show.

 Ruth Barton, our Theater Manager, offers a weekend of tech training every September.
 If you miss that weekend, you can make other arrangements with Ruth.

 What is Tech Week?

 Tech Week is for the techies to figure out all their design and technical elements.
 It will be time for them to work transitions and practice flying things in and out with perfect timing.